-The School of Nursing faculty includes the Supervisor, Instructors and Teaching Assistants, all of whom are Registered Nurses employed by the Board of Education.
+The School of Nursing faculty includes the Nursing Program Supervisor, Lead/Operations Faculty, Nursing Faculty, and Teaching Assistants, all of whom are Registered Nurses employed by the Board of Education.
 The Instructional Staff meet or exceed all qualifications to be certified as Adult Education Instructors by the Ohio Department of Education and meet or exceed the requirements of the Ohio Board of Nursing and accrediting agencies.
 Students are at all times responsible to the Instructional Staff.
-In the clinical area, students practice under the supervision of the RN Faculty, Teaching Assistant and/or preceptor, following rules established by the Ohio Board of Nursing, the clinical organization, and this educational program.
+In the clinical area, students practice under the supervision of their assigned a nursing Faculty, Teaching Assistant and/or preceptor, following rules established by the Ohio Board of Nursing, the clinical organization, and this educational program.